kmfu/kmfu.github.io/_pages/about.md

 Challenges
 -----
 * Annual Farm Robotics Challenge [[More Information](farm_robotics_challenge_2023)]
   * Team Leader.
-Collabrating with Dr. [Juan Villacrés](https://www.linkedin.com/in/juan-villacrés-054b71169/) and Dr. [Guilherme De Moura Araujo](https://www.linkedin.com/in/guilhermedemouraa/) on Supervising.
+Collaborating with Dr. [Juan Villacrés](https://www.linkedin.com/in/juan-villacrés-054b71169/) and Dr. [Guilherme De Moura Araujo](https://www.linkedin.com/in/guilhermedemouraa/) on Supervising.
   * [Grand Prize Winner](https://ucanr.edu/News/?routeName=newsstory&postnum=57108) among National-wide Universities and Colleges.
   * Brief Intro:
     * Farm Robotics Challenge is open to any university or college in the U.S. Student teams will be asked to address a production farming topic on any crop or size of farm, with a desired focus on small farms, by automating an essential farm-related task using the [farm-ng](https://farm-ng.com) robotics platform.